Judaism Is Not the Religion of Scripture

 Under King Hezekiah, God replaced the wicked vicar Shebna with Eliakim, saying of Eliakim “I will place on his shoulder the key to the house of David; what he opens no one can shut, and what he shuts no one can open.
 I will drive him like a peg into a firm place” (Is.
 22:21-23).
 King Jesus replaced the wicked religious leaders with the Apostles, saying to Peter, “I will give you the keys of the kingdom of heaven; whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven” (Matt.
 16:18-19).
 Joshua, heir to Moses’ authority, subdues the pagan nations by the sword and wins the Promised Land.
 Peter, heir to Christ’s authority, subdues Rome by martyrdom and wins the Eternal City.

-Continuity
+Covenantal Continuity

 (1) At every Mass, the sacrifice of Christ is present.
 That is, there was only the one true sacrifice, but to be at Mass is to be there, the same way entering into the Mosaic covenant was to be there at Mount Sinai.
-The sacrifice fulfills all three of the ritual requirements for a Todah, a sacrifice of thanksgiving.
+The Mass fulfills all three of the ritual requirements for a Todah, a sacrifice of thanksgiving.
 The Priest offers bread, which sacramentally becomes the true and real body of Christ, fulfilling the need for a flesh-offering, and a bread-offering.
 Then the Priest offers wine – another part of the Todah – which becomes Christ’s blood, sacramentally splitting His body and blood – the sacrifice.
 Then all parties consume the victim, completing the Todah.
 The Midrash, interpreting Jeremiah, says all forms of offering except Todah will be abolished.
-With the Temple gone and Mass said every day, it appears the Midrash was right.
+With the Temple gone and Mass said every day across the world, it appears the Midrash was right.

 (3) All Catholics unite under the authority of the Bishops and Pope, fulfilling the role of the Levites, Sanhedrin, and Prophets.
 The ordinary Jewish authorities constituted an unquestionable judicial body of biological and merit-based succession.
 In instances where the ordinary authorities strayed significantly, God would send a prophet with the charism of infallibility through the Holy Spirit (proven by infallible prophecy and their ability to write infallible scripture, Deut.
 18:20-22) to bring the people back to Him.
 The Apostles fulfill both roles.
 They express their ordinary judicial authority with the power to excommunicate, and their succession is spiritual, following a chain of ordinations going back to Jesus.
 At the Last Supper, Christ gave the Apostles “the Spirit of truth” to “abide forever” and “teach [them] all things” (John 14:16-18); the very same Spirit which animated the prophets animates the Apostles today, protecting the Church from error.